litestar-org/litestar/docs/usage/routing/parameters.rst

 * ``time``: Accepts time strings with optional timezone compatible with pydantic formats.
 * ``timedelta``: Accepts duration strings compatible with the pydantic formats.
 * ``uuid``: Accepts all uuid values.
+* :class:`float`: Accepts ints and floats.
+* :class:`int`: Accepts ints and floats.
+* :class:`path`: Accepts valid POSIX paths.
+* :class:`str`: Accepts all string values.

-The types declared in the path :term:`parameter` and the function do not need to match 1:1 - as long as :term:`parameter` inside the function declaration is typed with a "higher" type to which the lower type can be coerced, this is fine.
+The types declared in the path :term:`parameter` and the function do not need to match 1:1 - as long as parameter inside the function declaration is typed with a "higher" type to which the lower type can be coerced, this is fine.
 For example, consider this:

 .. literalinclude:: /examples/parameters/path_parameters_2.py
     :caption: Coercing path parameters into different types

 The :term:`parameter` defined inside the ``path`` :term:`kwarg <argument>` is typed as :class:`int` , because the value passed as part of the request will be a timestamp in milliseconds without any decimals.
-The :term:`parameter` in the function declaration though is typed as :class:`datetime.datetime`.
+The parameter in the function declaration though is typed as :class:`datetime.datetime`.

 This works because the int value will be passed to a pydantic model representing the function signature, which will coerce the :class:`int` into a :class:`~datetime.datetime`.

-Thus, when the function is called it will be called with a :class:`~datetime.datetime`-typed :term:`parameter`.
+Thus, when the function is called it will be called with a :class:`~datetime.datetime`-typed parameter.

 .. note:: You only need to define the :term:`parameter` in the function declaration if it is actually used inside the
     function.
-If the path :term:`parameter` is part of the path, but the function does not use it, it is fine to omit it.
+If the path parameter is part of the path, but the function does not use it, it is fine to omit it.
 It will still be validated and added to the OpenAPI schema correctly.

 The Parameter function